magento/devdocs/src/contributor-guide/maintainer-handbook.md

 ### Magento repositories and projects

-Within our GitHub organization there are numerous repositories that our maintainers interact with.
+Our maintainers work on numerous repositories within the Magento Github organization.
 The repository that has most activity is [magento2](https://github.com/magento/magento2).
 Depending on your interest, you might also interact with some of our other repositories, such as:

 -  [pwa-studio](https://github.com/magento/pwa-studio)
 -  [magento2-phpstorm-plugin](https://github.com/magento/magento2-phpstorm-plugin)